Dan Donnelly (boxer): Donnelly's arm

 Kevin McCourt, an army officer, was picked to play George Cooper, the English champion; Jim Berney was chosen to portray Dan Donnelly, the Irish champion.
 George Cooper and Dan Donnelly, as played by McCourt and Berney, had a group of supporters as well, dressed up and cheering, carrying them down into the arena.
 Two "supporters" performed getting involved in a ruckus.
 Local sporting clubs and townspeople comprised the spectators.

 Donnelly's arm found a new home in Jim Byrne's pub, "The Hideout."
 It became a popular attraction in Kilcullen.

 It was on display there for 43 years until Jim Byrne died and the pub passed to his son, Desmond, who was unaware of the arm's value, and in 1997 he eventually sold the pub.
 The arm sat in his and Josephine's basement piled under junk for almost a decade until an American relative, Thomas Donnelly, began a national search for the arm.
 After several radio interviews and articles, the nations intrigue began to grow again on the whereabouts of the arm.

 Des died in 2005.
 After the media search gained traction, Josephine revealed that they kept the arm during the sale and it was disrespectfully laying in their basement.

-Josephine wouldn't let the human limb that was almost 200 years old go into a cargo hold for transportation to America.
+Josephine didn't care about the human limb that was almost 200 years old and wanted to stow it in the cargo hold for transportation to America.
 One of Des's bandmates had been Henry Donohoe, then the chief pilot for Aer Lingus.
-She called him and asked how to get the arm to the States.
-He told her that he would take it in the cockpit with himself.
+He called her and asked if he could take it in the cockpit with himself.

-Josephine sat in first class.
 A special box was made for the arm, crating around it to prevent it from getting banged around.
 It fit into the cockpit with two inches to spare.

 As the centerpiece of the Fighting Irishmen Exhibit, Donnelly's arm went on display at the Irish Arts Center in New York City, in the autumn of 2006.
 The show traveled across the city to the South Street Seaport Museum in 2007.
 Its next appearance was at Boston College's John J. Burns Library in 2008.
 The arm returned to Ireland in 2009 when the show arrived at the Ulster American Folk Park in Omagh.
 2010 was a homecoming when the exhibition appeared at the Gaelic Athletic Association museum at Croke Park in Dublin.